Available Presentations

 Consent @ KU

-This sex-positive, interactive program helps participants develop the skills needed to communicate and understand consent.
+This interactive program helps participants develop the skills needed to communicate and understand consent.
 Participants will learn about healthy intimate and sexual engagement as well as the importance of respecting the personal boundaries of others.

 Sex, Drugs, and Alcohol